dedanmsafari/dedanmsafari/README.md

   ### Goals for 2022 💪:

-  To progress forward in my software career while maintaining great mental and physical health.To finally begin coding my mobile application called Localize.Ask me about it.
+  To progress forward in my software career while maintaining great mental and physical health.To finally begin coding my mobile application called Localize.
+Ask me about it.
  #
   <div align="center">